Understanding Regenerative Medical Products: A Simple Guide

 - Joint pain might need a shot right into the joint

-- Diseases that affect your whole body (like arthritis or asthma) might need a treatment that goes into your blood
+- Diseases that affect your whole body (like autoimmune or IBD) might need a treatment that goes into your blood

 Remember, everyone’s body is different.